hb20007/miniTeX/README.md

 The makefile runs shell commands.
 This is not supported by Microsoft's "nmake" nor by MinGW's make.
 Make sure that you use MSYS's make instead.

-( To download MSYS visit http://www.mingw.org/wiki/MSYS )
+(To download MSYS, visit http://www.mingw.org/wiki/MSYS)

 Open cmd and navigate to the directory with the miniTeX files then execute the following commands...